 Some of you might say I’m using Macbook Pro with retina display, whose hard disk is integrated rather than mechanical.
 Actually, you can also disconnect it like disassembling traditional hard disk.

 Once the hard drive is dismounted, insert it to the hard drive enclosure so as to make it portable.
 If there is no such enclosure, there must be an extra SATA port on another Mac for the drive of the crashed Mac.
-Then, connect the drive to the prepared Mac as a slave drive, boot the Mac, and start transferring data to external hard disk.
+Then, connect the drive to the prepared Mac as a slave drive, boot the Mac, and startto recover data from Macbook hard drive to external hard disk.

 When all useful files are transferred out, you can reinstall Mac OS, repair Macbook, or replace the crashed Macbook Pro without worrying about data loss.
 So choose one of our ways to extract your important data from the crashed Macbook Pro.

 To sum up, we have shown you how to how to recover Macbook Pro hard drive with 4 methods.
 If you have same trouble, try these solutions to extract data from crashed Macbook Pro.